cssnr/link-extractor/README.md

 ## Firefox Setup

-To install for production use: https://addons.mozilla.org/addon/link-extractor
+To install for production: https://addons.mozilla.org/addon/link-extractor

 Note: Firefox Temporary addon's will **not** remain after restarting Firefox, therefore;
 it is very useful to keep addon storage after uninstall/restart with `keepStorageOnUninstall`.